alo9507/JustKeepClicking/content/blog/race-to-release-part-1/index.md

 Codebase familiarity is the ability to reach for precedent in existing code rather than solving the problem for the first time.
 Familiarity enables much faster code discoverability.

-Codebase familiarity lets you solve problems once and use that answer everywhere.

 Even a great developer in uncharted territory may perform slower than a less skilled dev familiar with the ley of this land, however idiosyncratic it may be.

 In my mind "code discoverability" has to do with general code hygiene: are variable names sufficiently descriptive?
 Is the codebase searchable and documented well?
 "Code familiarity" on the other hand resides in the mind and memory of the developer.